citiesskylines-csur/CSUR-Document/en/README.md

 ---
 home: true
-heroImage: /avatar_Gradients.webp
+heroImage: /avatar.webp
 heroText: Welcome to use CSUR
 tagline: All-new version of CSUR is in beta
 actionText: Get Started →
 actionLink: /en/guide/
 features:
 - title: New Features
-  details: Tons of new features was implemented, including roads with dedicated left-turn lanes, BRT roads, exhaustive collections of ramp / interface modules, fully-rendered tunnels, and a lot more.
+  details: Tons of new features was implemented, including roads with dedicated left-turn lanes(not availabe in the beta version), BRT roads, exhaustive collections of ramp / interface modules, fully-rendered tunnels, and a lot more.
 - title: Models and Textures Improved
   details: This time we further improved the models and textures and implemented tons of new features, a more realistic road effect was achieved.
 - title: Automatically Create